 This plays directly into conversions in two ways:

 Typically, the sections of the page will load in an order waiting for other sections to load, which is called synchronous.
 But GTM comes to the rescue.
-Because GTM loads tags as soon as they’re ready and not in a sequence to other tags, tags fire on the page asynchronously and simultaneously, and saves you a whole bunch of time.
+Because GTM will load tags as soon as they’re ready and not in a sequence to other tags, it will fire tags on the page asynchronously and simultaneously, and saves you a whole bunch of time.

 Because of increased user time on site impacting user experience, it’s factored into SEO ranking considerations.